jaredwray/ecto/README.md

 ## Render From File

-To render via a template file, it is as simple as calling the `renderFromFile` function with a couple of simple parameters passed in.
+To render via a template file, it is as simple as calling the `renderFromFile` or `renderFromFileSync` function with a couple of simple parameters passed in.

-renderFromFile (`async`) - Renders from a file path and will auto-select what engine to use based on the file extension.
+renderFromFile (`async`) or renderFromFileSync (`synchronous`) - Renders from a file path and will auto-select what engine to use based on the file extension.
 It will return a `Promise<string>` of the rendered output.
 One of the main benefits is that it will automatically select the correct engine based on the file extension.
 The renderFromFile function takes the following parameters:

 | Name             | Type   | Description                                                  |
 | ---------------- | ------ | ------------------------------------------------------------ |